RazvanML/reco-link/_posts/2015-10-28-Basic-Model.md

 categories: Record Linkage
 ---

 This post provides an introduction in the preparation of the record linkage model.
-Given the example of the previous post, the easiest approach is to import data in a spreadsheet software (Microsoft Excel or Libre Office will do just fine) and to actually start record linkage.
+Given the <a href="../../2015-10-25/Record-linkage-intro/">example of the previous post</a>, the easiest approach is to import data in a spreadsheet software (Microsoft Excel or Libre Office will do just fine) and to actually start record linkage.

 Let's prepare the file in the CSV format like: